mtrmizzy/real-time-sentiment-dashboard/README.md

     - BERT Neural Network Classifier
 - Build a Streamlit dashboard to visualize sentiment trends
 - Deploy all components using Docker
-- Deploy pipeline and dashboard to AWS (EC2, S3)
+- Deploy pipeline to AWS (EC2, S3)

 ---